AlexRogalskiy/bash-cd/README.md

 defaults for push-events-only and the following URL:

     http://<target-machine-public-hostname>:7480/push

-On your development machine, you can always run `./apply.sh build <HOST-VAR>` to simulate how the build will manifest on a particular machine and inspect `./build` directory.

 There are different branching strategies you can use, depending on how many environments you have and how critical is the deployment: